Put simply, negative equity is when the amount of money that you owe on your house is greater than the sale value if you were to try and sell it now.

 Unfortunately there is no easy solution to the issue of negative equity.
 Homeowners wishing to move on and purchase a bigger home or to simply move to a different part of the country may find themselves constrained until the value of their current property improves to the level of their mortgage value.

-Do you have alternative accommodation available?
-Perhaps there is space living with friends, relatives or in private accommodation?
-If so, you may, with your lender’s permission, choose to rent out your home to cover the mortgage repayments.
+If you need to move elsewhere but you cant sell your property, you may, with your lender’s permission, choose to rent out your home to cover the cost of mortgage repayments.

 The Mortgage Conduct of Business Rules points that a lender should “deal fairly” with homeowners in arrears.
 The lender must also “give consideration to the customer being allowed to remain in possession to effect a sale”.
 Consequently, if you simply cannot afford to live in your house, your lender must seriously consider allowing you to sell up regardless of whether the sale price covers the outstanding mortgage.